 Eat foods with mono-saturated fats

 These foods help increase the production of good cholesterol.
 They also help to keep the bad cholesterol down by reducing the oxidation of lipoproteins.
 A low-fat diet can do the same thing but unfortunately, it lowers the HDL as well.
 Tree nuts such as almonds, cashews, hazelnuts, pecans, and walnuts have mono-saturated fats.
 These aren’t difficult to find and are great snacks.
-Other foods that good to eat include avocado, olive and canola oils.
+Other foods that are good to eat include avocado, olives and canola oils.

 Include polyunsaturated fats and omega 3 in your diet